 Being prepared is a key rule when out on the road, and that includes those unfortunate moments your vehicle experiences a breakdown.
 Each year, millions of motorists encounter vehicle trouble.
 Inevitably, that dreaded moment the check engine light shines after a harrowing noise from your engine strikes most of us, and we’re forced to trundle into the emergency lane.
-No one plans to have difficulties on their journey, but you can mitigate some of the headache by having some supplies and resources at the ready just in case.
+No one plans to have difficulties on their journey, but you can mitigate some of the headache by having some supplies and resources, by doing things like having the number of a local towing company on your phone, you can make the process a lot easier for yourself.
 Know what to do and what to have in your car in case of an emergency to best consider the safety of yourself, your passengers, and others on the road.

 Safety should always be a key consideration when planning how to prepare for a breakdown.
 Keep in mind the common conditions and weather you drive through during the year.
 An umbrella in the vehicle will be a little touch of comfort should you go out to inspect your motor or if you need to stand on the side while your car is inspected or towed.
 A flashlight will help you navigate at night.
 Winters and snowstorms create difficult conditions even for your rescuers, and there’s no guarantee of when someone may be able to help you out.
 Running your engine may not be possible given the nature of the breakdown, so a blanket to keep warm is a must.
 A simple step easily forgotten about in the age of GPS is knowing your route and which roads you’re taking throughout your journey, as you’ll be able to give an immediate location of where you are to more quickly get assistance from emergency services, roadside assistance, friends, or family.

 What To Do